Color Sensor#

 Example

-print ([Color12 v] brightness in %) on [Brain v] ◀ and set cursor to next row
+print ([Color1 v] brightness in %) on [Brain v] ◀ and set cursor to next row

 Color hue#

-The Color hue block returns the hue value of the color detected by the Color Sensor.
+The Color hue reporter block reports the hue detected by the Color Sensor as a number from 0 to 359 degrees.

 A circular color wheel displaying a full spectrum of hues labeled with degree values around the perimeter, increasing in 30-degree increments from 0° at the top to 360°.